7 Reasons Not to Give Perfume or Cologne as a Gift

 Giving a great fragrance gift can certainly be done, but it’s a craft that requires great thoughtfulness and care.
 You can find five outside-the-box ideas for giving a great perfume or cologne gift here.

 You could also consider gifting a subscription to ScentBird, a monthly decant subscription service.
-This could be a great, creative way to give a fragrance gift while still allowing the receiver to make selections based on what they like.
+It’s a great creative way to give a fragrance gift while still allowing the receiver to make selections based on what they like.

 These are affiliate links.
 If you click on them and buy something, the seller pays me a commission, at no extra cost to you.
 You can learn more about them here.